Droppe/Aquis.io/README.md

-Pipeline
+Aquis.io
 =======

-Evented I/O and processing for Droppe.
+Evented I/O and data processing with Node and Redis.

 ##Architecture